 The Company files a consolidated federal income tax return and separate tax returns with various states.
 Additionally, foreign subsidiaries of the Company file tax returns in foreign jurisdictions.
 The Company was notified by the Internal Revenue Service as of December 18, 2017 that the calendar year 2015 and 2016 federal income tax returns have been have been selected for audit by the Internal Revenue Service.
 As of the date of this report, no additional taxes had been assessed, as the audit has not yet concluded.
-The Company's tax returns for the calendar years ended December 31, 2017, 2016, and 2015 remain open to examination by the Internal Revenue Service in their entirety.
-With respect to state taxing jurisdictions, the Company's tax returns for calendar years ended December 31, 2017, 2016, 2015, and 2014 remain open to examination by various state revenue services.
+The Company's tax returns for the calendar years ended December 31, 2017, 2016, and 2015 remain open to examination by the Internal Revenue Services.